aaalgo/picpac3d/README.md

     db = picpac.Writer(db_path)
     for label, uid in all_cases:
         images = load_3d_array_of_type_uint8_of_roughly_512x512x512(uid)
+        # 3D-scaling lungs to 0.8mm/pixel will be about the proper size
         assert len(images.shape) == 3
         assert images.dtype == np.uint8
         buf1 = picpac3d.encode(images)  # buf1 is h265